Rick-Phoenix/diesel-enum/README.md

 }
 ```

-When using an **id mapping**, the macro will generate into/try_from implementations with the target integer value (i.e. `i32` for `Integer` and so on), as well as `FromSql` `ToSql` implementations that will use the id belonging to each variant.
+When using an **id mapping**, the macro will generate [`Into`]/[`TryFrom`] implementations with the target integer value (i.e. `i32` for `Integer` and so on), as well as `FromSql` and `ToSql` implementations that will use the id belonging to each variant when deserializing/serializing the enum's value.

-This means that we can effectively replace the `type_id` field with the enum, so that it will behave exactly like an id but with more clarity and ease of use
+This means that we can effectively replace the `type_id` field with the enum, so that it will behave exactly like an id but with a bit more clarity and ease of use

 ```rust,ignore
 pub struct Pokemon {